 And mixed with sweet orange oil, it can calm you down during those anxiety attacks if incorporated in a bath.

-However, you might want to keep away from the sun when using lemon on your skin.
+However, you might want to keep away from the sun when using the cold pressed type of lemon essential oil on your skin.
 It can be phototoxic.
+(Note: If you use the steam distilled lemon like this one you do not have to worry as it is not phototoxic!)

 Australian Aboriginals have used tea tree oil to treat skin infections and damaged skin.